 We live in a constantly changing world.
-Hebrews 1:10-11 states in a simple way the second law of thermodynamics, which is saying essentially that everything is running down.
+Verses 10-12 of Hebrews 1 state in a simple way the second law of thermodynamics, which is saying essentially that everything is running down.

 Jesus said, "Heaven and earth will pass away, but My words will never pass away."
 Do you know why He is able to say that?
 Because He will always be there to enforce them.
 His very life is transcendent.
 No beginning of days nor end of life.
 The earth is the most enduring thing that we know.
 Granite seems so solid, and gold never seems to oxidize, but God is far more reliable than anything material.

-We have to be careful here, because we shouldn't take His reliability, His faithfulness, His trustworthiness for granted.
+We have to be careful here, because we should not take His reliability, His faithfulness, His trustworthiness for granted.
 We feel so secure when we know that we have an influential person who can act in our behalf.
-In this world that we live in it can make all the difference in some situations.
+In this world that we live in, it can make all the difference in some situations.
 But to have the very Creator stand with us makes a difference in every situation.

 Notice what Paul said in Romans 8 in regard to God's love for us.

-We shouldn't try to fit God into our mold, or try to fit His plans and purposes into ours.
+We should not try to fit God into our mold, or try to fit His plans and purposes into ours.
 Just the opposite must be done.
-We must strive to fit into His plans, because remember, they've been worked out by a mind that is higher than the heavens are the earth above us.
-We can't even understand ourselves, but He understands us fully, completely, totally.
+We must strive to fit into His plans, because remember, they have been worked out by a mind that is higher than the heavens are the earth above us.
+We cannot even understand ourselves, but He understands us fully, completely, totally.

-Let's go back to one of those Psalms I mentioned earlier, to Psalm 147:5.
+Let us go back to one of those psalms I mentioned earlier.

-V4 And these things write we unto you, that your joy may be full.
-5 This then is the message which we have heard of him, and declare unto you, that God is light, ... (verses 4-5)Now what does that make you think of first off?
-Doesn't that make you think of Him glowing in radiant glory, ...absolute purity radiating out from Him, that no man can stand before, but if we cared to look upon His face, we die?
+What does that make you think of first off?
+Does that not make you think of Him glowing in radiant glory, absolute purity radiating out from Him, that no man can stand before, but if we cared to look upon His face, we die?
 God is absolute holiness.
-That's what that radiant glory represents.
+That is what that radiant glory represents.

 What John is saying here is that sin cannot exist in the presence of the holy God.
 If we want to have a relationship, we must put aside our sinful ways.
 These verses here lay the groundwork for the rest of the book which basic subject is love.

-V3 And every man that has this hope in him [that is, being like God, being glorified like God] purifies himself, even as he is pure. (verse 3)Now what is the basic definition and usages of the word "holy"?
+What is the basic definition and usage of the word "holy"?
 It means to be separate from.
 It means to be cut away from.
 It means to be sanctified.
 It means to be a cut above.
 It means to be transcendent.
 It means to be holy, to be pure.

-If we want to be like God we are going to be working at purifying ourselves.
+If we want to be like God, we are going to be working at purifying ourselves.
 What did I say?
 I changed the words.
-We're going to be working on becoming holy.
+We are going to be working on becoming holy.
 Holiness has practical aspects or applications to it.
 "Every man that has this hope in him purifies himself, even as He is pure."